 Key Features of a Purchase Order Form

-Those were the fundamental steps involved in a purchase order process.
+Those were the fundamental steps involved in a PO process.
 Now, it is time to point out the purchase order features a business owner should be thinking about.

 - Supplier database